Brochures Brochures

 Close

-Cruising Wild Tasmania
+Tasmania

 Expedition Cruises Of Tasmania’s Wilderness Coast

 Explore Australia’s island state poised at the edge of the world, where the Southern, Indian and Pacific Oceans collide.
 Tasmania’s natural beauty sees rugged mountain ranges culminate in soaring coastal cliffs and crescent-shaped beaches.
-Its intriguing colonial history comes to life in haunting convict buildings and heritage sites.
+Its colonial history comes to life in haunting convict buildings and heritage sites.
 Shaped by its climate, fertile pastures and verdant valleys, it produces a bounty of world-renowned food, wine and artisanal beers and spirits, making a Tasmanian expedition cruise an experience for all the senses.

 Tasmania Voyage Logs